After-Repair Value (ARV): Meaning And Use

 Anticipating market trends is extremely difficult, so you’ll need to be aware that an appraisal is going to be a cold, hard look at market facts.

 The Bottom Line

 After-repair value is designed to take into account the current value of your property plus the value of any repairs or renovations planned in the process of getting a renovation loan to purchase or refinance your home.
 These are most commonly used in home flipping, but they could be used by any homeowner to make improvements to their existing space.

-While the ARV is an important tool, things outside the renovation itself can affect the property value, including market conditions both before and during the renovation process as well as the actual market demand for any given feature.
-If there’s a gap between what you value and what other buyers typically like to see, you could have a lower valuation.
+While the ARV is an important tool, things outside the renovation itself can affect the property value, including market conditions, both before and during the renovation process, as well as the actual market demand.
+If there’s a gap between what you value and what buyers are typically looking for, you could also have a lower valuation.

 Are you ready to get started on a home renovation?
 A cash-out refinance or home equity loan can fund your project.
 Take the first step and start the application process today.